craigwashere/100-Days-of-Python/README.md

 Day 44:		introduction to web page development, building a static web page in HTML and CSS.

 Day 45:		uses beautifulSoup to scrape data from a webpage and write the results in a file.
 This script gets the 'top 100 must watch movies' from an archived version of empireonline.com

+Day 46:		script that prompts for a year then uses BeautifulSoup to query to get the top songs from billboard.com.
+Once the top songs are obtained, we use spotipy to connect to spotify to load a playlist.